seancorfield/clj-new/README.md

 with `clojure -X:jar`.
 You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

-> Note: when you create a template project called myname/mytemplate, you will get a folder called `mytemplate` and the `pom.xml` file will specify the group/artifact as `mytemplate/clj-template` which is the convention expected by `clj-new`.
+> Note: when you create a template project called myname/mytemplate, you will get a folder called `mytemplate` and the `pom.xml` file will specify the group/artifact as `net.clojars.myname/mytemplate.clj-template` which is a convention supported by `clj-new`.

 As with the `lib` template, this template includes a `pom.xml` to make it easier to deploy the template as a library.
 Once you have reviewed and possibly updated